Erode district: Infrastructure

 Fire services are handled by the Tamil Nadu Fire and Rescue Services which operates 11 operating fire stations.
 The district is served by extensive postal and telephone networks.
 Postal service is handled by India Post, which operates more than 320 post offices in the district.
 The district is divided into two postal divisions, namely Erode and Gobichettipalayam with three head post offices at Erode, Bhavani and Gobichettipalayam.
 The district is serviced by almost all leading mobile phone operators including Bharti Airtel, BSNL, Vodafone Idea and Reliance Jio offering 4G and 5G mobile services.
 Wireline and broadband services are offered by major operators and other smaller local operators.
 There are about 1354 beds in government hospitals across the district with major hospitals located at Erode, Perundurai and Gobichettipalayam, apart from other private hospitals.

 Education

-Erode district has several facilities for higher education.
-The district is divided into two educational districts, Gobichettipalayam and Erode.
+Erode district is divided into two educational districts, Gobichettipalayam and Erode.
 There are 1731 schools in the district including 113 nursery schools, 125 government aided schools and 216 self-financing schools.
-Erode Medical College at Perundurai is one of the oldest medical colleges in the state.
-Institute of Road and Transport Technology is an automobile research institute established by the Tamil Nadu State Transport Corporation in 1984.
-Apart from this, there are many arts and science, engineering and management colleges in the district oldest of which include Chikkaiah Naicker College (1954) and Gobi Arts and Science College (1968).
+The Chikkaiah Naicker College was established in 1954 and the Gobi Arts and Science College was founded in 1968.
+The Institute of Road and Transport Technology is an automobile research institute established by the Tamil Nadu State Transport Corporation in 1984.
+The Erode Medical College at Perundurai was established in 1992.